f4goh/oric/PSG/AY-3-8910-SN76489-tester/README.md

 I haven't yet found the bug to read midi files with the SN76489.

 The two integrated circuits should never be used at the same time.
+The J8 strap must be closed and the J7 strap open.

 ![interface](images/compil.jpg "interface")